rabraker/AFM_CS/afm_imaging/matlab-code/readme.md

 The ME only defines the system behaivior while we are actually taking a measurement.
 The other crucial aspect is how we move *between*  measurements.
 I call these Move-Entities (MVE).

+Perhaps the easiest way to see what I'm talking about is to dig into `cs-trajectories.m`.

 The Classes
 ```